Are Citrus Fruit Acids Healthy or Harmful?

-Citrus fruits include oranges, grapefruits, lemons, limes, mandarins and tangerines.
+Citrus fruits include common staples such as oranges, grapefruits, lemons, limes, mandarins and tangerines.

-Readily available, these juicy staple foods are acidic by nature, which has lead to a common misconception that they are harmful.
-But nothing could be further from the truth.
+Readily available, these juicy, tangy, refreshing whole foods are acidic in nature, which has lead to a common misconception that they are harmful.
+But the reality is that not all "food acids" are created equal.

-Citrus fruits are highly beneficial to your health and your ability to resist disease, due to their wide range of protective and healing benefits.
+Citrus fruits consist of "nature-made" acids that are highly beneficial to your health and your ability to resist disease.

 Keep reading to find out why citrus fruits should be a vital everyday food in your diet for robust health and peak wellbeing.